Seksan Prasertkul

 Seksan Prasertkul (เสกสรรค์ ประเสริฐกุล, born 1949) is a Thai author who was awarded the title National Artist of Thailand in 2009.

 Seksan became a student leader at Thammasat University and was active in the October 1973 protests against the military government of Thanom Kittikachorn.

-Seksan is the author of poetry, stories, and his autobiography, was made into a movie, The Moonhunter.
+Seksan is the author of poetry, stories, and his autobiography, was made into a 2001 movie The Moonhunter.

 Early life

 Seksan is the son of a fishing-boat builder and a market vendor.
 He graduated from high school at Chonkanyanakul School in Chonburi province, and received an AFS scholarship.
 He was an exchange student at a high school in the United States in 1967 and 1968.
-On his return to Thailand, he gained admission to Thammasat University by his high scores on the nationwide university entrance exam.
+On his return to Thailand, he gained admission to Thammasat University by virtue of his high scores on the nationwide university entrance exam.

 Leading up to 14 October 1973

 Sulak Sivaraksa "initiated forums for students to discuss current social issues.
 Among those attending was Seksan", according to Historical Dictionary of Thailand.